-All SGH patients can request to switch to a higher ward type during their inpatient stay, subject to bed availability and the followings:
+All SGH patients can request to switch to a higher ward type during their inpatient stay, subject to bed availability and the following:

-Private rate for "A Single Bed" or "B1 4-bedded" ward – Private patients will receive team-based care led by their choice of doctor.
-Patients will be charged at full paying rates.
+Private rate - Private patients will receive team-based care led by their choice of doctor.
+Patients will be charged at full rates.

 Mr Teo experienced breathlessness and was admitted after seeking treatment at A&E. He chose C 8-bedded ward but after 1 day’s stay, he wanted to switch to B1 4-bedded ward